BitOne/php-meminfo/README.md

 Once you have this command, follow this steps:

+## Compilation
-1. Go to the root of the MemInfo source files and compile the extension:
+From the root of the extension directory:

     phpize
     ./configure --enable-meminfo
     make
     cp modules/meminfo.so /path/to/your/extensions/folder

+## Enabling the extension
-2. add the following line to your php.ini or to a custom file inside /etc/php5/conf.d/ for Debian based system.
+Add the following line to your php.ini or to a custom file inside /etc/php5/conf.d/ for Debian based system.
-    `extension=meminfo.sp`
-3. restart your webserver
+    `extension=meminfo.so`

+Restart your webserver.

-4. check the PHP Info output and look for the MemInfo data.
+Check the PHP Info output and look for the MemInfo data.
 If you can find it, installation has been successful.

 To see the PHP Info output, just create a page calling the phpinfo(); function, a load it from your browser, or call php -i from command line.